Remember to cite LawCareers.Net on your application form if you apply to Marriott Harrison LLP.

 We invite approximately 24 applicants to join us for one week (on average three participants per week) during the months of June and July.
 The application process runs as follows:

 As MH operates from a single office, it is able to maintain a cohesive working environment, ensuring flexibility and streamlined decision-making across its departments.
+We are committed to continuing to grow the firm while maintaining our identity and culture.

-MH provides a positive and open working environment where its junior lawyers are nurtured and mentored so that they can fulfil their full career potential.
+MH provides a positive and open working environment where its junior lawyers are nurtured and mentored so that they can fulfil their career potential.
 MH encourages all of its fee earners to develop and maintain client relationships from day one of joining.

 MH also recognises that there is life beyond the office.
 All partners and staff are encouraged to participate in helping the wider community through a commitment to corporate social responsibility.
 Above all, MH is a friendly and supportive firm that is committed to helping its people deliver to the excellence and high quality service that all levels of its personnel and its clients expect.